Millicent Rogers: Biography

-Rogers was married three times during the course of her life.
-Her first marriage was in January 1924 when she eloped with Austrian Count Ludwig von Salm-Hoogstraeten, and they were married in a New York courtroom; she was 21 years old, and the groom was 38.
-A professional tennis player and an aspiring film actor through most of their short marriage, Salm-Hoogstraeten was characterized by The New York Times as "a gold-digging Austrian count" and Time called him "penniless."
-The couple had one son together: Peter Salm (1924-1994), but legally separated before the boy was born.
-Their divorce was finalized in April 1927.
+In January 1924, Rogers eloped with Austrian Count Ludwig von Salm-Hoogstraeten, and they were married in a New York courtroom; she was 22, and the groom was 39.
+A professional tennis player and aspiring film actor, Salm-Hoogstraeten was characterized by The New York Times as "a gold-digging Austrian count", and Time reported that he was "penniless".
+The couple had one son, Peter Salm (1924-1994), but separated before the boy was born.
+The Count was paid $250,000. and their divorce was finalized in April 1927.